Our Services

 Laboratory Testing

-Dr. Yarish uses Lifelabs labs for blood testing.
-Dr. Yarish also uses highly specialized functional laboratory testing not generally offered by conventional medicine.
+Dr. Yarish, ND uses Lifelabs for blood testing as well as other functional laboratory testing not generally offered by conventional medicine.
 The following tests provide a more comprehensive analysis of your body’s physiology and at times are far superior in identifying dysfunction than blood tests alone.

 The Comprehensive Digestive Stool Analysis is an advanced diagnostic assessment that evaluates specific gastrointestinal (GI) imbalances.
 In addition to identifying general dysfunction, this test provides direct measures to pinpoint the diagnosis and treatment of patients with many digestive conditions including